saiemsaeed/devops-assignments-8B/project-file/{Elif}-{Zamir}-{SP18-BSE-027}.md

 seller.

 ### Technology Stack
-Tools:
-Visual Studio(IDE) for implementation
-Andriod Studio
-For documentation we are using Microsoft Word.

-Technologies:
-Flutter for Front-end.
-Firebase for backend.

-Language:
-Flutter (Dart)
+Tools used in project are Visual Studio(IDE) for implementation, Andriod Studio and for documentation we are using Microsoft Word.
+Technologies used for the project are Flutter for Front-end and Firebase for backend and the Language we are using for our project is Flutter(Dart) language.

 ### Deployment or Distribution Strategy